gdlc/STAT_COMP/INCLASS/INCLASS_9.md

 **3**) What are the log-odds for sex and race?

-**4**) The relative risk of two groups (e.g., vaccinated/unvaccinated, male/female) is defined as the ration of the probability of the event for each group.
+**4**) The relative risk of two groups (e.g., vaccinated/unvaccinated, male/female) is defined as the ratio of the probability of the outcome (e.g., gout) for each group.
 Estimate and report the male/female relative risks for each of these groups

 | Race  | Age   | Relative Risk  |